jrief/django-angular/docs/angular-form-validation.rst

 the server side code complains about invalid data during form validation.
 These prepared error messages can be customized during `form field definition`_.

 The default error list is rendered as ``<ul class="djng-form-errors">...</ul>``.
-If an alternative CSS class or even an alternative way of rendering the list is desired, then add to your form class an alternative error rendering class.
+If you desire an alternative CSS class or an alternative way of rendering the list of errors, then initialize the form instance with

 .. code-block:: python

-	class MyValidatedForm(NgFormValidationMixin, forms.Form):
+	class MyErrorList(list):
+	    # rendering methods go here

+	# during form instantiation
-	    ng_validation_error_class = MyErrorList
+	my_form = MyForm(ng_validation_error_class=MyErrorList)

-have a look at ``TupleErrorList`` on how to implement this.
+Refer to ``TupleErrorList`` on how to implement an error list renderer.

 Adding form validation to customized fields